Learning Center

 Read the room design guide → 02 — ComparisonsSauna or cold plunge?
 Infrared or traditional heat?
 3D or 4D massage chair?
 Our guides lay out the tradeoffs plainly — specs, mechanisms, and honest recommendations without the brand marketing.

-Browse the guide library → 03 — The ScienceMost of the recovery modalities we carry have an established body of research behind them.
+Browse comparison guides → 03 — The ScienceMost of the recovery modalities we carry have an established body of research behind them.
 Our science guides explain what the evidence actually supports, where it’s still emerging, and what’s marketing dressed up as science.

 Explore science guides → 04 — Talk to UsOur team has helped hundreds of athletes, families, and facilities build recovery setups.
 No scripts, no pressure.
 Call or text with specifications, room dimensions, or any question on your mind.